marcellejs/marcelle/docs/api/components.md

 marcelle.sketchpad(): Sketchpad;
 ```

 An input sketching component allowing the user to draw.
-The module generates a stream of images of the sketches, as well as stream for various user actions.
+The generate generates a stream of images of the sketches, as well as stream for various user actions.

 #### Streams